widyo-wicaksono/softselfie/README.md

 # softselfie
 Winner of Tizen App Incentive Challenge.
-This app create fake bokeh effect for your selfie
+This app creates fake bokeh effect for your selfie.